Restoring the Gulf of Mexico after the Deepwater Horizon Oil Spill

 The 10th year serves as a time to look back at the Deepwater Horizon spill and describe the projects and programs thus far, which is the purpose of this 10-year report.
 Read the report.

 The Gulf Coast Ecosystem Restoration Council was created by the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act (RESTORE Act) in 2012 as an independent federal agency charged with administering a portion of the civil settlements associated with the Deepwater Horizon oil spill.

-The Council includes the Governors of the States of Alabama, Florida, Louisiana, Mississippi and Texas, and the Secretaries of the U.S. Departments of the Interior, Army, Commerce, Agriculture, Homeland Security, and the Administrator of the U.S. Environmental Protection Agency, who currently serves as the chair of the Council.
+The Council includes the governors of the States of Alabama, Florida, Louisiana, Mississippi and Texas; the secretaries of the U.S. Departments of the Interior, Army, Commerce, Agriculture, and Homeland Security; and the administrator of the U.S. Environmental Protection Agency, who currently serves as the chair of the Council.